 - 5) To bridge the gap between Saudi Students and American students.

-For additional information or questions, please contact SSC's advisor, Jennifer Sommerkorn.
+For additional information or questions about the Saudi Students Club, please contact SSC's advisor, Meryl Halpern.

 - 1) The mission of Shooting Stars is to improve the quality of life for Hospice home patients at the Sacred Heart Home and surrounding Philadelphia region through physical interaction and event planning.
 While the program's future goal will be to grant the dying wish of each individual patient, Shooting Stars will seek to reinforce Sacred Heart Home's mission to "...make our guests glad they crossed the threshold that is to be their last boundary.
 We must make them as comfortable and happy as if their own people had kept them and put them into the very best bedroom.
 We must love them.
 Each patient is given the physical, spiritual, and emotional support needed to accept the limitations imposed by illness."
 With our Jesuit tradition as a foundation, Magis, Cura Personalis, Ad Majorem Dei Glorium, Men and Women with and for others, and Seeing God in All Things, Shooting Stars members will reconnect life and death in order to benefit others.